inspec/inspec-aws/docs/resources/aws_waf_ip_set.md

 # aws_waf_ip_set

-Use the `aws_waf_ip_set` InSpec audit resource to test the properties of the singular resource of AWS WAF IPSet.
+Use the `aws_waf_ip_set` Chef InSpec audit resource to test the properties of a single AWS Web Application Firewall (WAF) IP set.

 ## Syntax

-Ensure that ip set exists.
+Ensure that IP set exists.

     describe aws_waf_ip_set(ip_set_id: 'IP_SET_ID') do
       it { should exist }